 For increased security, some experimental memory controllers offer the ability to conduct a second level of address translation.
 In other instances, memory scrambling may also be possible, and such operations are intended to turn written data into pseudo-random patterns.
 Currently, however, memory scrambling is mostly used to address DRAM electrical problems, rather than mitigating security risks.
 Despite this, such experimental memory controllers can be useful for the server market for applications in which data protection is a legal requirement.

 With the use of a memory controller, RAM can efficiently manage data and information for the execution of system processes.
-NSN Supplies is a premier purchasing platform for aircraft parts, NSN components, IT hardware, and electronics, and we can help you source all the computer parts that you need for your operations.
+NSN Supplies is a premier purchasing platform for aircraft parts, NSN components, IT hardware parts, and electronics, and we can help you source all the computer parts that you need for your operations.
 As the only independent distributor with a no China sourcing pledge, we guarantee that purchased items ship out alongside their qualifying certifications or manufacturing trace documentation as applicable.
 Furthermore, we subject our inventory to rigorous quality assurance testing and inspection so that customers only receive the highest grade products.
 Get started on the purchasing process today and see how NSN Supplies can serve as your strategic sourcing partner!

 We Hope You'll Remember Us the Next Time If You’re Looking for NATO, Drone Parts.